What we doQigong and Medical QigongApplicantsPostgraduateNews

 Postgraduate Diploma in Chinese Herbal Medicine

-The postgraduate Diploma in Chinese Herbal Medicine (Dip.CHM), run at our college in Dublin, provides theoretical, practical and clinical training in CHM for professional Acupuncture practitioners, enabling them to augment their TCM therapeutic options with the addition of what, for many ordinary Chinese people, represents “Real” Chinese Medicine – the use of Chinese Medical Herbs and Prescriptions.
+The postgraduate Diploma in Chinese Herbal Medicine (Dip.CHM) is a part-time programme, which provides theoretical, practical and clinical training in CHM for professional Acupuncture practitioners, enabling them to augment their TCM therapeutic options with the addition of what, for many ordinary Chinese people, represents “Real” Chinese Medicine – the use of Chinese Medical Herbs and Prescriptions.

 Course Aim